St. Theresa's Church, Denmark: History

 A group of Assumption Sisters came to Denmark in 1908.
-They were initially based at Amalievej 16 in Frederiksberg and later at St. Andrew's College in Ordrup.
+From 1909 to 1920 they were based at Amalievej 16 in Frederiksberg, and later at St. Andrew's College in Ordrup.
 In 1930 they acquired the property Rygaard on Bernstorffsvej in Hellerup.

 A chapel was installed in a room with high ceilings in the main wing.
 Mass was read on a daily basis from 13 August 1930.
 The plan was to replace the two side wings with a church and a residential wing but they were put on hold.